fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 The good news is that thanks to all these previous steps, things are now going to be much simpler than you might think.
-Let's first train a Linear Regression model, like we did in the previous chapter:
+Let's first train a Linear Regression model, like we did in the previous lab:

 ``` {data-type="programlisting" code-language="python"}
 from sklearn.linear_model import LinearRegression